Best Credit Cards for Foodies: Go Big on Dining & Groceries

 1. Capital One SavorOne Rewards

 Savory: Unlimited (no earnings cap!)
-3% cash back on restaurant and grocery store spending.
+3% cash back on restaurant, grocery store and entertainment spending; access to cardmember-only dining perks; charges no foreign transaction fees.

-Sour: Unsatisfying 1% cashback rate on most other spending categories; groceries from superstores like Walmart and Target earn just 1%.
+Sour: Unsatisfying 1% cashback rate on most other spending categories; groceries from warehouse clubs and superstores, like Walmart and Target, earn just 1%.
+Higher 4% cash back rate available from Capital One’s other Savor card.

-How much can I earn using the Capital One SavorOne Rewards card?: The average American who spends $350 each month on groceries and restaurant meals for themselves will earn $128 cash back per year using the SavorOne card.
-Larger households that spend close to $700 a month on food would earn an estimated $248 cash back per year.
+How much can I earn using the Capital One SavorOne Rewards card?: The average American who spends a total of $350 each month on groceries and restaurant meals will earn $126 cash back per year using the SavorOne card.
+Larger households that spend $700 a month on food would earn an estimated $252 cash back per year.

 investor.com quick tip